-- Timelapse considered to be one of the interesting types of photography I personally like to shoot time-lapse from time to time it’s so cool to transform a 2/3 hours of real-life time to just a 1 or 2 seconds time-lapse video, so what Time-lapse photography definition as per Wikipedia it’s a technique whereby the frequency at which film frames are captured (the frame rate) is much lower than that used to view the sequence.
+Timelapse is considered to be one of the interesting types of photography I personally like to shoot time-lapse from time to time it’s so cool to transform a 2/3 hour of real-life time into just a 1 or 2-second time-lapse video, so what Time-lapse photography definition as per Wikipedia it’s a technique whereby the frequency at which film frames are captured (the frame rate) is much lower than that used to view the sequence.
 When played at normal speed, time appears to be moving faster and thus lapsing.
 For example, an image of a scene may be captured once every second, then played back at 30 frames per second; the result is an apparent 30 times speed increase.
-In a similar manner, a film can also be played at a much lower rate than it was captured at, slowing down fast action, like slow motion or high-speed photography. so How to Shoot Timelapse Photography? keep reading I will go with you step by step and explain briefly the time-lapse photography tips and will go through the post-processing by Lightroom.
+In a similar manner, a film can also be played at a much lower rate than it was captured, slowing down fast action, like slow motion or high-speed photography. so How to Shoot Timelapse Photography? keep reading I will go with you step by step and explain briefly the time-lapse photography tips and will go through the post-processing by Lightroom.

-What photography gear you need to shoot timelapse?
+What photography gear do you need to shoot a time-lapse?

 - A DSLR Camera

-- A wide-angle lens (any lens can work but a wide one preferable)
+- A wide-angle lens (any lens can work but a wide one is preferable)

-- Intervalometer (you can ignore this if your camera body have the ability to set interval time between shots)
+- Intervalometer (you can ignore this if your camera body has the ability to set interval time between shots)

 Camera settings to capture a time-lapse